 Staring is an interesting cat behavior.
 In the wild, it is either a sign of aggression or a predatory behaviour associated with stalking and hunting.
 In domesticated cats, when a cat stares at you – it can mean much more.
 Staring has become a way for cats to communicate with their humans.

-If your cat is staring you down and seems to be upset, you need to break the tension immediately and then give your cat some space.
+If your cat is staring you down and seems to be upset, you need to break the tension immediately.
 To break eye contact throw a toy across the room or make an abrupt sound.
 After that, you need to give your cat space.
 Don’t try to grab or scold your cat.
 Just leave your cat alone and ignore them for a while.
 This gives your cat time to calm down and prevents you from being attacked, scratched, or bitten.

-Another reason you may see your cat staring at you is because they have had a fright and are feeling scared.
+Another reason you may see your cat staring at you is because they are feeling scared.
 A cat can be easily frightened by loud noises, sudden movements, or even strangers in your home.
-The body language of a scared cat is also a tense body but often a frightened cat will also try to hide under or behind furniture.
-They are likely to assume a crouched position with their tail tucked closely around them.
+The body language of a scared cat is also a tense body but they may also try to hide under or behind furniture.
+A scared cat is likely to crouch down with their tail tucked closely around them.

 Your cat wants your attention